google/WebFundamentals/src/content/en/updates/posts/2016/04/intersectionobserver.md

 ---
 layout: updates/post
-title: "IntersectionObserver’s coming into view"
+title: "IntersectionObserver’s Coming into View"
 description: "IntersectionObservers let you know when an observed element enters or exits the browser’s viewport."
 published_on: 2016-04-21
 updated_on: 2016-04-21